 Handling, logistics, and storage

 Residual breakage should be released so that no unforeseeable secondary breakages occur.
-This includes securing edges, avoiding undermining, and position-correct intermediate storage.
+This includes securing edges, avoiding undermining, and correctly positioned interim storage.
 Short routes, clear collection points, and a preplanned loading sequence reduce damage to other surfaces and lower dust and noise emissions.
+Keep stack heights within safe limits, avoid mixing with soils or debris that impair recycling, and maintain safe access for lifting equipment.

 Occupational safety and emissions when handling residual breakage

-• Reduce emissions: water mist for dust suppression, and prefer calm, low vibration levels working methods.
+- Reduce emissions: water mist for dust suppression, and prefer calm, low-vibration working methods.

 Planning, documentation, and quality assurance